 With choice of different learning paths

 You can have multiple learning paths for employees based on their knowledge levels and need.
 Modules can be in a sequential manner or can cater to those who want quick information for immediate use.
 You could also have an option where employees just take the assessment to evaluate their knowledge and then decide which path to adopt for the course.
 Content assets such as audio, videos and job-aids could also be part of the learning paths under a single course.
-To learn more about LMS features that can be used for content management check out part 1 and part 2 of this blog.

 Collaborative tools and access to experts